 Every home following the IECC code compliance must either be better than the chart in the code book.
 This method is Prescriptive and can ultimately cost the builder more money to comply.
 Utilizing the Performance can help the builder comply and still be in control of what they deliver to the consumer.
 Each of these method still require a plan analysis, insulation verification and duct and blower door testing on each address.

-ARCXIS is the largest rating provider in the country.
-Call ARCXIS to set up a consultation with any of our sales reps to see what it takes to deliver a HERS rated home.
+ARCXIS is the largest RESNET HERS rating provider in the country.
+Contact ARCXIS to set up a consultation with any of our sales reps to see what it takes to deliver a HERS rated home.
 Each HERS rated home must go through a HERS modeling software, have every installed energy component verified at Insulation stage and go through duct and blower door testing for confirmation.

 Lathe or Scratch Coat Stages - Lathe stage inspection covers making sure the material behind the stucco is creating a secondary drainage plane and is installed like a roof and securely fastened.
 Scratch Coat Stage verifies expansion joint placements and screed edge on bottom of the stucco system for proper drainage.